 Tunnel Gully Recreation Area sits at the foot of Mt Climie (830m) in the Pakuratahi Forest north of Upper Hutt.
-Named for its link with the historic Rimutaka Railway between Wellington and the Wairarapa, it features the 221m long Mangaroa Tunnel.
+Named for its link with the historic Remutaka Railway between Wellington and the Wairarapa, it features the 221m long Mangaroa Tunnel.
 Closed to trains in 1955, the tunnel now provides a recreation link between Tunnel Gully and Maymorn.

 More information, including permit applications and a map of the area is available in the link to rhe right.